MiekeSlim/PCIbex_FixationTask/README.md

 ```
 This chunk of code generates a page that provides the instructions on how to sit correctly in front of their webcams.
 More specifically, they will see [this image](https://users.ugent.be/~mslim/EyeTrackImgs/Instructions.png).
 Once they hit the 'take me to the next page' button, PCIbex will test whether the participant has given the browser permission to use the webcam (by using the `newEyeTracker("tracker").test.ready()` command).
 If the participant has granted acces to their webcams, the experiment will appear in fullscreen (through the `fullscreen()` command).

-One the next page, a calibration procedure will start.
+One the next page, a calibration procedure will start, which is implemented in the next chunk of code:

 ```
 // Calibration page